top of page

 - Joobin Bekhrad

-When the European elite first laid eyes on the pieces of Indian chintz brought home by the VOC traders, they fell in love with the new fabric with its silk-like lustre and exotic bright floral designs.
+When the European elite first laid eyes on the pieces of Indian chintz brought home by the VOC traders, they quickly became obsessed with the new fabric with its silk-like lustre and exotic bright floral designs.
 Apart from the cotton being soft and pliable, it was extremely practical - washable and colour fast which added to its popularity.
 Specialised Indian artisans used mordants and resists to draw or paint patterns onto cotton fabric which they used as a canvas.
 Exquisitely coloured fade-proof fabrics were produced by combining the mordants and resists with vegetable dyes.

 Indian chintz display at the Cotton in Bloom Exhibition, Fashion & Textile Museum, London